wp-plugins/blurry-mobile-menu/README.txt

 Tested up to: 4.2.2
 Stable tag: 1.0

-Blurry uses your WordPress theme standard menu as a source to build original responsive menu with impressive appearance effects and sleek animations.
+Blurry uses your WordPress theme standard menu as a source to build an original responsive menu with impressive appearance effects and sleek animations.

 == Description ==

 [Demo here](http://blurry.looks-awesome.com/ "Blurry demo")

-Navigation is very important part of user experience and Blurry makes it easier for small screens.
-It uses cutting-edge CSS3 techniques like blur effect for whole page (with fallbacks if blur is not supported) and various animations for menu.
+Navigation is a very important part of user experience and Blurry makes it easier for small screens.
+It uses cutting-edge CSS3 techniques like blur effect for whole page (with fallbacks if blur is not supported) and various animations for menus.

-Blurry is not a regular drop-down or vertical menu that you saw hundred times on WordPress websites.
-The plugin makes background blurry in sleek and amazing way while showing navigation.
+Blurry is not just another one of the hundreds of average drop down menus you’ve seen on WordPress websites.
+This plugin makes the background blur in sleek and amazing way when the navigation displays.
 Your website starts to look like custom mobile application or game if you wish.

-Blurry supports multi-level navigation with no limitation on depth.
-Easy tap-tap interface is obvious and does not detract visitors.
+Blurry supports multi-level navigation with no limitation in depth.
+The easy tap-tap interface is obvious and does not detract visitors.
 For better navigation on your website the plugin includes built-in search which is optional.
 Overall Blurry is all about best UI/UX practices combined with amazing design.

-Plugin works on iOS, Android, Blackberry and Windows Mobile if device browser supports required features, if not it's just not generated.
+This Plugin works on iOS, Android, Blackberry and Windows Mobile if device browser supports required features, if not the menu won’t generate.

 == Installation ==